selimslab/selimslab.github.io/_NOTES/skills/communication/communication.md

 ![](/assets/static/img/listen-with-passion.png)

-Listen with a beginner’s mind.
+Listen with a beginner's mind.
 Set aside your opinion.
 Listen to understand, not to answer, not to offer solutions

-Suspend judgment, it’s not personal, not about you.
+Suspend judgment, it's not personal, not about you.
 Argue less, listen more

 Listen to what isn't being said, too